 This photo shows a couple soaking the hot sun of Nevada in front of the Flamingo hotel.
 While most people preferred to sun bath at the poolside of the hotel, others enjoyed the front lawn of the hotel.

 This photo was taken in the 50s and captures the atmosphere of the city back then – as much as it took pride in its hotels and casinos, it was also quiet and calm at times.
+Perhaps they preferred to stay outside since the hotel was one of the fanciest in Vegas, and much like today, not everyone could afford it.

 Sun is up